Do-it-yourself biology: Research topics

 Many biohacking projects revolve around the modification of life and molecular and genetic engineering.

-Bioinformatics

-Bioinformatics is another popular target for do-it-yourself biology research.
-As in other fields, many programming languages can be used in DIY biology, but most of the languages that are used are those with large bioinformatics libraries.

-Examples include BioPerl or BioPython, which use the languages Perl and Python, respectively.

 Genetic engineering

 Genetic Engineers are a subculture of biohackers as one of the most accessible forms of biohacking is through engineering microorganisms or plants.
 Experiments can range from using plasmids to fluorescent bacteria, controlling gene expression using light in bacteria, even using CRISPR to engineer the genome of bacteria or yeast.

 Medicine

 Restricted access to medical care and medicine has pushed biohackers to start experimenting in medically related fields.
 The Open Insulin project aims to make the recombinant protein insulin more accessible by creating an open source protocol for expression and purification.
 Other experiments that have involved medical treatments include a whole body microbiome transplant and the creation of open source artificial pancreases for diabetics, such as OpenAPS, Loop and AndroidAPS.
+Many initiatives have taken place using DIY Biology to help people medically during the COVID-19 pandemic, such as the Rapid Deployment Vaccine Collaborative (RaDVaC), which is a group made up of Harvard and MIT scientists who synthesized and researched a COVID-19 vaccine using their own personal lab.
+Other laboratory spaces created medical-grade face shields and other COVID-19 relief mechanisms in response to the pandemic.